-3.2 Financial reporting standards that will become effective for fiscal years beginning on or after 1 January 2023

-The Federation of Accounting Professions issued a number of revised financial reporting standards, which are effective for fiscal years beginning on or after 1 January 2023.
+3.2 Financial reporting standards that will become effective for fiscal years beginning on or after 1 January 2024 effective for fiscal years beginning on or after 1 January 2024.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.